fbpx

 xavier university masters in psychology

-Xavier University offers students the chance to receive a master’s degree in either General Experimental Psychology (45 total credits) or Industrial-Organizational Psychology (43 total credits).
+Xavier University offers master’s degrees in general experimental psychology (45 credits) and industrial-organizational psychology (43 credits).
 Both programs require two years of full-time study, an internship, and a thesis.
-Students in either program will need to demonstrate proficiency in a computer language (usually SPSS).
+Students in either program must also demonstrate proficiency in a computer language, typically SPSS.

 School Overview